rahafrouz/distributed-screenshot/README.md

 This is a possible implementation for a service for taking screenshot of a webpage.
 It shall be scaled up horizontally, and vertically to respond to massive amount of requests.
 It uses RabbitMQ as the messaging system.

 - It uses [chromedp](https://github.com/chromedp/chromedp) as the screenshot engine.
 Other screenshot engines are possible to add.
+- It uses the [Request-Reply pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html), that is referred to as Remote Procedure Call (RPC).

 - Worker run jobs in parallel, and send the response, when they have it.
 - The dispatcher reads the jobs from the file.
 It sends out the requests and waits for the response.
 - The responses are saved in Amazon S3.
 The response contains a link to S3 so that user can have access to the screenshot next time.